 - Average serving size = 1 teaspoon.
-Servings: 4-7 teaspoons per day • - Should be organic, cold-pressed, and unprocessed • - Avoid partially hydrogenated oils, a.k.a trans fats (margarine, shortening, commercial salad dressings, mayonnaise) - Limit highly saturated fats that can be tough on digestion and affect the microbiome.
+Servings: 4-7 teaspoons per day - Ideally should be organic, cold-pressed, and unprocessed - Avoid partially hydrogenated oils, a.k.a trans fats (margarine, shortening, commercial salad dressings, mayonnaise) - Limit highly saturated fats that can be tough on digestion and affect the microbiome.
 These are mainly animal fats but can also be coconut oil, so use them in moderation.
-Quality is also key! (organic, grass-fed) - For cooking with high heat: use avocado oil, ghee, or grapeseed oil - For sautéing with moderate heat: use coconut or sesame oil - Low heat: use extra virgin olive oil o Grapeseed oil rnatives (avocado- or olive oil-based)

-No heat: use extra virgin olive oil and flaxseed oil
+Quality is also key! - For cooking with high heat: use avocado oil, ghee, or grapeseed oil - For sautéing with moderate heat: use coconut or sesame oil - Low heat: use extra virgin olive oil - No heat: use extra virgin olive oil and flaxseed oil